ChrisJefferson/stacscheck/manuals/specification.md

 Stacscheck should be run from the directory containing the submission (scripts assume this directory is the current working directory).

-A _practical_ is a directory, which can have a configuration file called practical.config
+A _practical_ is a directory, which can contain a configuration file called practical.config

 practical.config should contain: